Review: The Wind in the Willows at the London Palladium

 ⭐️⭐️⭐️⭐️⭐️

 Based on the classic novel of the same name by Kenneth Grahame, Julian Fellowes’ adaptation of The Wind in the Willows is an absolute joy to watch from start to finish.
-While the story appeals primarily to children and those who loved Grahame’s novel as children, this production is irresistibly lovable for all ages; ticking every box for a towering musical with wide appeal, it’s an instant favourite for me.
+While the story appeals primarily to children and those who loved Grahame’s novel as children, this production is irresistibly lovable for all ages.
 The story follows the irredeemable Mr Toad, someone with an unshakeable infatuation with speed who is supported, no matter what, by a group of long-suffering yet loyal friends.
 Although Toad never really learns anything, Rufus Hound’s performance makes him a hit regardless and there are sweet messages about friendship in a script that is thoroughly charming, engaging and very funny.

-IMG_6077.PNGSet and costume designer Peter McKintosh clearly received the memo about creating a production full of life and vibrancy; the set ranges from pleasant simplicity out in the natural world to impressively grand, large scale visuals of the train, barge and car.
-The carefully crafted homes of the animals are quaint and pleasing to the eye with the playfully constructed Toad Hall being particularly impressive.
-Costuming is absolutely fantastic.
-As difficult as it is to present an entire cast of actors as animals with any credibility, McKintosh excels in capturing the defining features of the animals while hinting at each character’s defining characteristics.
-Of particular note is the costuming of the villainous weasels, who sport bright, tailored, pin-striped costumes to capture the villain trope through recognisable, classic gangster get-up.
-Likewise, choreographer Aletta Collins creates spectacle and splendour in the musical numbers while highlighting the sweet, nuanced movement of each animal.
+IMG_6077.PNGAnd set and costume designer Peter McKintosh clearly received the memo about creating a production full of life and vibrancy.
+Set ranges from pleasant simplicity out in the natural world to impressively grand, large scale visuals of the train, barge and car.
+The carefully crafted homes of the animals are quaint and pleasing to the eye, with the playfully constructed Toad Hall being particularly impressive.
+Costuming is also fantastic.
+As difficult as it is to present an entire cast of actors as animals with any credibility, McKintosh excels in capturing the defining features of the animals while hinting at each character’s characteristics.
+Likewise, choreographer Aletta Collins creates spectacle in the musical numbers while highlighting the sweet, nuanced movement of each animal.

-IMG_6079.PNGUnder the direction of Rachel Kavanaugh, this stellar cast bring the tale to life with performances that are faultless across the board.
-Rufus Hound’s Mr Toad must be seen to be believed; eccentric, incorrigible and prone to fits of mania, he is utterly enthralling and hilarious to watch.
-It’s impossible to do Hound’s performance justice here in fact – you need to experience it for yourself.
-Rat, played by Simon Lipkin is an easy instant favourite.
+IMG_6079.PNGUnder the direction of Rachel Kavanaugh, this stellar cast bring the tale to life beautifully.
+Rufus Hound’s Mr Toad must be seen to be believed: eccentric, incorrigible and prone to fits of mania, he is utterly enthralling and hilarious to watch.
+Rat, played by Simon Lipkin, is an easy instant favourite.
 His patience and exasperation with poor clueless Mole manifests itself in both heart-warming scenes and hilarious moments of sarcasm.
-The laughter gained from Lipkin’s performance alone makes the production impressive, but his whole performance remains one of the most endearing and memorable.
-Craig Mather’s hair design gives him the visual likeness of Tintin, quickly gaining a warm reception for his character and Mather wins the audience over with his portrayal of charming innocence and good intentions.
+Lipkin’s performance is definitely one of the most endearing and memorable.
+Craig Mather, complete with a visual likeness to Tintin, quickly gains a warm reception for his character.
 Together, Lipkin and Mather present an endearing friendship to warm the hearts of audiences of any age.

-IMG_6072.PNGThe Wind in The Willows had me grinning from ear to ear and laughing frequently; even as I write, I’m re-living the enjoyment of experiencing this show.
-It’s an absolute joy to watch and excels in bringing the magic of the animal world back to the stage for the enjoyment of everyone and anyone.
-With a phenomenal cast, lively, vibrant visuals and a fantastic sound, The Wind in the Willows truly is the whole sparkling, ribboned package.
+IMG_6072.PNGThe Wind in The Willows is an absolute joy to watch and excels in bringing the magic of the animal world back to the stage for the enjoyment of everyone and anyone.
+With a fab cast, lively, vibrant visuals and a fantastic sound, The Wind in the Willows truly is the whole ribboned package.
 You can get your tickets here – GO!

 Website Powered by WordPress.com.